metadata toggle

 =

 To ensure a correct dosage, body weight should be determined as accurately as possible to avoid underdosing.
-The uptake of medicated water depends on the clinical condition of the birds.
-In order to obtain the correct dosage the concentration of amoxicillin has to be adjusted taking into account water intake.
+The intake of medicated water depends on the clinical condition of the animals.
+In order to obtain the correct dosage, the concentration of amoxicillin may need to be adjusted accordingly.
 After the end of the medication period the water supply system should be cleaned appropriately to avoid intake of sub-therapeutic amounts of the active substance.
-Maximum solubility of the product in water of at least 10°C is approximately 6 g/l within 10 minutes.
-At lower temperatures (4°C), the maximum solubility is approximately 5 g/l within 10 minutes.
+Maximum solubility of the veterinary medicinal product in water of at least 10 °C is approximately 6 g/l within 10 minutes.
+At lower temperatures (4 °C), the maximum solubility is approximately 5 g/l within 10 minutes.

 For stock solutions and when using a proportioner, take care not to exceed the maximum solubility which can be achieved under the given conditions.
 Adjust flow rate settings of the dosing pump according to concentration of the stock solution and water intake of the animals to be treated.